Jire/Charlatano/README.md

 * Stream-proof OpenGL overlay with box and skeleton ESP
 * Glow ESP (not stream-proof)
 * Humanized bunny hop using scroll input
+* "Flat" aim bot with traditional linear-regression paths (not safe for use on leagues! use "PathAim" instead)

 ---